avraham-bernstein/avraham-bernstein.github.io/cv/abe-cv.md

             // Compare this to the original Adler/Fletcher
             // algorithm, where adding a zero byte to the end
             // of the message would not change the checksum.
+            // TBD: `2^33 - 1` may provide a stronger checksum.

             uint32_t lrc = 0;
             uint32_t sum = 0;